m4rcu5/ifupdown-vrf/README.md

 ### Thoughts

-To use VRF's in linux, you will need a recent kernel and even more recent iproute2 package installed (>= iproute2-4.6).
+To use VRF's in Linux, you will need a recent kernel and even more recent iproute2 package installed (>= iproute2-4.6).

 You can also add a device route to the VRF device in order to access the routing table in the VRF.
 Example:
 `ip route add 10.0.0.0/24 dev vrf-10`